 From atoms to pixels – digitising very large format archives

-Learn why we're digitising the biggest items in our holdings – and watch our video to discover how we do it.
+Learn why we digitised the biggest items in our holdings – and watch our video to discover how we did it.

-Te Maeatanga, our digitisation team, has spent the past six months making a survey of the Very Large items held at Te Whanganui-a-Tara.
-We found more than 2,000 items larger than A0.
-We identified the ones that need preservation work to fight damage or deterioration, and digitised more than 300.
+Te Maeatanga, our digitisation team, spent 6 months making a survey of the Very Large items held at Te Whanganui-a-Tara.
+They found more than 2,000 items larger than A0.
+They identified the ones that need preservation work to fight damage or deterioration, and digitised more than 300.

-When we digitise an archive, we photograph or scan it and make the images available via our collections search tool.
+When we digitised an archive, we photographed or scanned it and made the images available via our Collections search tool.
 This means people can look at it on a phone or computer, without needing to come to a reading room.
 Physical archives can get damaged or deteriorate over time – digitisation is a way of making sure people can access the taonga we hold in the future.

 Learn more about our mahi bringing archives to the people